What the Stock Market Can Teach Us About Private Equity

 Sources: Jefferies; Rasmussen and Grinstead

-There is reason to believe that the secondary market may provide a misleading picture of private equity valuation.
+There is reason, beyond what the data indicate, to believe that the secondary market provides a misleading picture of private equity valuation.
 Insiders to secondary market activity speculate that LPs prefer to minimize the discount associated with their transactions.
 (The motivation may be economic or window dressing.)
 Hamilton Lane emphasizes that sellers — especially seasoned institutional LPs — deploy various negotiation strategies and may restrict deal participation to select buyers to obtain the best price possible or reduce the size of the discount.[7]
 And, of course, sellers decide which assets to offer.
-So, while secondary market transaction data offer an indication of the value of unlisted private equity funds, the data may present a biased picture of latent market pricing of private equity interests.
+So, while secondary market transaction data do offer an indication of the value of unlisted private equity funds, the data may present a biased picture of latent market pricing of private equity interests.

 Dissatisfaction with NAVs has led to suggestions that private equity valuation begin to give consideration to secondary-market pricing.
 While that is a step in the right direction, these results indicate that the scope of the valuation problem may be much larger than is commonly believed to be the case.
 Secondary-market discounts may be just the tip of the mis-valuation iceberg.